Chellie Pingree: Elections

 Pingree was reelected in 2010, defeating Republican nominee Dean Scontras by a 57% to 43% margin.
 She overcame strong anti-Democrat and anti-incumbent political sentiment to become just one of eight House Democrats to receive a higher percentage of the vote than in 2008.

+In July 2015, the Federal Election Commission (FEC) found that Pingree's campaign violated federal election laws regarding two 2010 flights on a private jet owned by her then-fiance; the investigation resulted in a conciliation agreement requiring the campaign to pay a $9,750 civil penalty and reimburse over $13,000 for the flights.